svenssonjoel/lispBM/doc/lbmref.md

 Evaluate a list of data where each element represents an expression.
 The form of an `eval-program` expression is `(eval-program program-expr)`.
 A `program-expr` is a list of expressions where each element in the list can be evaluated by `eval`.

-An optional environment can be passed in as the first arguement: `(eval-program env-expr program-expr)`.
+An optional environment can be passed in as the first argument: `(eval-program env-expr program-expr)`.

 <table>
 <tr>